 It’s all in the name – an unconditional energy discount is simply a discount on your electricity or gas bill that isn’t conditional on any other factors.
 What this means is that you’ll receive a discount on your power bill regardless of how or when you pay.

-This form of energy discount often isn’t as generous as those that are conditional on you paying on time or by means of direct debit, as energy companies don’t stand to earn anything from the agreement.
+This form of energy discount grew in popularity after the implementation of the Reference Price in July 2019, with some tier one retailers using this discount to provide customers with more value on their electricity.
 More often than not, however, your unconditional discount will apply for a benefit period of 1-2 years, so it’s best to think of it as an introductory offer rather than a permanent solution to high power bills.